Friday, May 24, 2019

 With the snow and wind of the previous night, I was concerned about a possible wind slab, so I ski-cut the entrance and zipped out of the way.
 Nothing moved - it was time to drop into the cream cheese below.
 Not a bad appetizer!

-Tossing my skins on and jumping on the skintrack, it took less than 45 minutes to get to the top.
+Tossing on my skins and jumping on the skintrack, it took less than 45 minutes to get back to the top.
 This time I listened to a podcast about a lady whose Swiss citizenship request got turned down repeatedly cause she was anti-cowbell.
 Humans are the weirdest monkeys.

 Back on top, I washed my pizza down with a beer while puffy clouds built up over Anchorage.

-Then I followed the summit ridge west to the drop-in of the south gully.
+Then I followed the summit ridge west to the drop-in of the southwest gully.

 As opposed to the north side which was just beginning the transition to summer, the south face was lovely corn.
 It was nice to crank turns and not worry about getting into a race with a wind slab.